-Tie-in agreements, exclusive supply agreements, exclusive distribution agreements, refusal to deal and resale price maintenance agreements causing or likely to cause an appreciable adverse effect on competition in India, are considered anti-competitive.
+Tie-in agreements, exclusive supply agreements, exclusive distribution agreements, refusal to deal and resale price maintenance agreements causing or likely to cause an appreciable adverse effect on competition in India are considered anti-competitive.
 These types of ‘vertical agreement’ have been subjected to review by the Competition Commission of India (CCI), which is the regulator under the Competition Act.
 However, the right to impose reasonable conditions for protecting intellectual property rights and the rights of any person in relation to production, supply, distribution or control for export of goods are not restricted under the Act.

 Abuse of dominant position

-An enterprise is said to be dominant if it is able to operate independently of competitive forces prevailing in the relevant market or affect its competitors, consumers or the relevant market in its favour.
+An enterprise is said to be dominant if it is able to operate independently of competitive forces prevailing in the relevant market or to affect its competitors, consumers or the relevant market in its favour.
 Abuse of dominant position by an enterprise or a group has been defined in the Competition Act to include:

 - directly or indirectly imposing unfair or discriminatory conditions or prices in purchase or sale of goods or services;

-- restricting or limiting production of goods and services, or the market, or limiting technical or scientific development relating to goods or services to the prejudice of consumers;
+- restricting or limiting production of goods and services or the market, or limiting technical or scientific development relating to goods or services to the prejudice of consumers;

 - using dominance in one market to move into or protect other markets.